Why should we care about social value in master planning?

 Building back better through a robust design process

-To incorporate a learning process into a development portfolio, developers would need to create a consistent policy for delivering post-occupancy reviews on a larger share of their projects, and develop a capacity to engage early on for new sites.
+To incorporate a learning process into a development portfolio, developers need to create a consistent policy for delivering post-occupancy reviews on a larger share of their projects and develop a capacity to engage early on for new sites.
 A consistent process for community engagement and follow-up has the potential to capture robust insights into the success of development at the design stage and beyond.

 Get in touch with us to learn how to embed a consistent approach to follow-up for your development projects.